Debt Collection Agency France: Recovering B2B Debts from French Buyers

 Step 2: Mise en demeure (formal demand).
 The French legal pre-requisite for much downstream procedure.
 Sent by registered mail (lettre recommandée avec accusé de réception) in French, citing the invoice, amount, statutory interest under Article L.441-10 Code de commerce, and the €40 recovery compensation.
 The mise en demeure triggers formal default and starts or accelerates interest accrual.

-Step 3: Amicable pursuit (20-45 days).
-Phone contact with the debtor's AP team in French, settlement negotiation within creditor-set authority, and (if warranted) on-site visits.
+Step 3: Amicable pursuit (20–45 days).
+Phone contact with the debtor's AP team in French, settlement negotiation within creditor-set authority.
 French AP departments respond materially faster to French-language demand pressure than English-language correspondence.

 Step 4: Judicial escalation.
-Typically via injonction de payer at the tribunal de commerce for commercial debtors (or tribunal de proximité for small sums and non-commercial debtors).
+Typically via injonction de payer at the tribunal de commerce for commercial debtors.
 The filing fee is €35.
-Decision typically within 1-2 months on complete documentation.

 Prove-It: the injonction de payer procedure

 Service.
-The creditor serves the ordonnance on the debtor through a commissaire de justice (formerly huissier de justice) within six months of issuance.
+The creditor serves the ordonnance on the debtor through a commissaire de justice within six months of issuance.
 Service out of time renders the ordonnance null.

 Opposition window.
-The debtor has one month from service to file opposition (opposition à injonction de payer).
+The debtor has one month from service to file opposition.
 Opposition converts the matter to contradictory procedure: both parties appear before the tribunal.

 Titre exécutoire.
 Absent timely opposition, the ordonnance becomes enforceable.
 The creditor returns to the tribunal for the formula exécutoire, which authorizes execution against the debtor's assets.

 Enforcement.
 Ten-year window from the titre exécutoire.
-The commissaire de justice executes: bank account attachment (saisie-attribution), asset seizure (saisie-vente), receivables attachment (saisie de créances), and real property attachment (saisie immobilière) are all available on a titre exécutoire.
+The commissaire de justice executes: bank account attachment (saisie-attribution), asset seizure (saisie-vente), receivables attachment (saisie de créances), and real property attachment (saisie immobilière) are all available.

 Interplay with EU Late Payment Directive

-Directive 2011/7/EU is implemented in France through Article L.441-10 Code de commerce (formerly Article L.441-6).
-The French implementation goes beyond the directive minimum:
+France implemented Directive 2011/7/EU through Article L.441-10 Code de commerce, going beyond the directive minimum:

 Interest rate.
 ECB reference rate plus 10 percentage points (vs. directive minimum of 8).
 Applies automatically from the day after the payment due date without further notice.